testlum/GreaterAngelicHalo/README.md

 **Blinding Light**

 Any enemy that attacks you for the first time each round must succeed on a Fortitude saving throw (DC = 10 + half your character level + your mythic rank + highest ability modifier) or be blinded for 1d4+1 rounds.
-On a successful save, the enemy is blinded for 1 round.
+On a successful save, the enemy is blinded for 1 round instead.

 **Burning Bright**